Onest-io/onest-whitepaper/README.md

 ![utility-flow](https://raw.githubusercontent.com/Onest-io/onest-whitepaper/master/utility-flow.png)

 ### ONS
 Every BTS holder gets rewarded with the same amount of ONS on the new chain.
 ONS will no longer be used for the function "voting".
+ONS utility is used for blockchain transaction to reward only BP.

 #### ONS-power
 ONS-power is a new core function to lock ONS, which gets rewarded with new VOTE.
 Locked ONS can't be used as collateral or transferred to another account.